Practical tips and tools for growing a business

 Non-bank financing as a complement to the banking sector is not mutually exclusive.

 A bank loan does not exclude the use of additional non-bank financing, and most often even complement each other.
 Capitalia has a positive story of experience and cooperation with Industra banka, within which the metal product manufacturer RKF Nākotne, SIA successfully refinanced a long-term loan of EUR 800,000 to Industra banka with the help of Capitalia.
-On the other hand, in cooperation with SEB bank, Capitalia finances the well-known producer of chocolate truffles, Pure Chocolate, in the form of a mezzanine loan.
+In turn, in cooperation with SEB bank, Capitalia finances the well-known producer of chocolate truffles, Pure Chocolate, in the form of a mezzanine loan.
 Capitalia actively cooperates with Signet bank in bond purchase and issue transactions.

-Having been working with small and medium-sized companies for more than 15 years on a daily basis, Capitalia has a great opportunity to assess the business financing environment and recommend the best solutions to the client, even if Capitaia is not the most suitable financier in a given case.
+Working with small and medium-sized enterprises for more than 15 years, Capitalia has a great opportunity to assess the business financing environment and recommend the best solutions to the client even if Capitaia is not the most suitable financier in the particular case.
 We have also developed a convenient and simple tool that helps to find out which type of financing is the most appropriate in the specific situation and phase of the company's development.

 In the fast-paced everyday life, it can be difficult to understand how to focus your attention.
-We are constantly bombarded with emails, notifications and other distractions that make it difficult to focus on what is important to us.
-For ideas on how to focus your energy on the work with the greatest impact, you can draw from these three books, which are also in the library of Capitalia employees.
+We constantly live in an abundance of emails, notifications and other distractions that make it difficult to focus on what is important to us.
+Ideas on how to focus your energy on the work with the greatest impact can be gleaned from these three books, which are also in the library of Capitalia employees.

 1. James Clear's Atomic Habits (also translated into Latvian) is a great book for anyone who wants to learn about the power of habits.
 Clear describes how small changes in our daily routine can make a big difference in our productivity.
 He also gives practical advice on building good habits and breaking bad ones.